sicoyle/reference-repo-go/README.md

 # reference-repo-go
 This repo is meant to contain simple go code to be used as a reference for other go devs.

+Currently, the implementation is very basic to include an endpoint for integer addition.
+The selection of a "calculator" implementation was arbitrary, and chosen as a simple example use case to demonstrate.

 ## To run